postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 Variables in Postman are key-value pairs.
 Each variable name represents its key, so referencing the variable name allows you to access its value.

-For example, if you have a base URL for requests stored in a variable named `base_url`, you can reference it in your requests using `{{base_url}}`.
+For example, if you have a base URL stored in a variable named `base_url`, you can reference it in your requests using `{{base_url}}`.
 Whatever value is stored in the variable will be included wherever you've referenced the variable when your requests run.
 If the base URL value is `https://httpbin.org`, and is listed as part of the request URL using `{{base_url}}/get?customers=new`, Postman will send the request to `https://httpbin.org/get?customers=new`.

 You can use environments to group sets of variables together and share them with collaborators, for example if you use one set of config details for your production server and another for testing.
 See [Managing environments](/docs/sending-requests/managing-environments/) for more on how you can incorporate environments into your team workflows.